Ask CPAG Online - How much can you be paid?

 ‘If the claimant requests an amount up to the repayment cap, the agent offers this amount and informs them of the monthly amount to be recovered.
 If the claimant accepts the agent informs them of the recovery period and checks if they wish to continue.’

 Julie is 30 years old and single.
 She has just lost her job and claims UC.
 Her rent is £282.18 per month, all of which is eligible housing costs for UC.

 Estimated monthly UC £600.00

-Julie could therefore be awarded the maximum advance of £300.
+Julie could therefore be awarded the maximum advance.
 However this is not mandatory, and the DWP could (for example if requested) both award less and recover over a shorter period.